zopefoundation/zope.contentprovider/README.txt

   >>> defaultManager.__getitem__('unauthorized')
   Traceback (most recent call last):
   ...
-  Unauthorized: You are not authorized to access the viewlet
+  Unauthorized: You are not authorized to access the provider
                 called `unauthorized`.

 When looking for a particular viewlet, you also get an exception, if none is